extism/go-pdk/README.md

 ## Configs

 Configs are key-value pairs that can be passed in by the host when creating a plug-in.
 These can be useful to statically configure the plug-in with some data that exists across every function call.
-Here is a trivial example:
+Here is a trivial example using [pdk.GetConfig](https://pkg.go.dev/github.com/extism/go-pdk#GetConfig):

 ```go
 //export greet